Provincial Institute of Technology and Art: Arts

 PITA's arts department, founded 1926, would not have a full-time instructor until 1929, when Alfred Crocker Leighton was appointed as its Head.
 Four certificate courses were offered: 'elementary,' or entry-level courses; 'fine art'; 'commercial'; and 'applied arts and crafts.'
 Students who completed the requisite amount and combination of certificates qualified for a diploma, which typically took four years, of which students spent two in residence.
 Leighton ran a summer school in Kananaskis for select art students in 1933 and 1934.
 By 1935, demand was high enough that the program became part of the Banff Centre for Arts and Creativity.

 Marion Nicoll enrolled as a student in 1929, the same year of Leighton's installment.
 She became the first woman to serve as a permanent arts teacher at PITA in 1933.
-She taught there until to 1965, leading the School of Crafts and achieving the status of being one of the most nationally recognized artists on staff.
+She taught there until 1965, leading the School of Crafts and achieving the status of being one of the most nationally recognized artists on staff.
 During her time there, the School of Painting only had male instructors, including James Stanford Perrott (who had been Nicoll's student), Henry G. Glyde, Walter Phillips, and Illingworth Kerr.